 What’s the impact of a “just in time” workforce on workers and our economy?
 How about that for a story “liberal media?”

-15. Media consolidation
+15. Increasing not-liberal media consolidation

 Six corporations – Time Warner, Disney, News Corporation, Viacom, Comcast, and CBS -control roughly 90 percent of the media in the U.S.